- Diabetes is caused bynot having enough insulin.

 Why is high blood sugar a problem?

 High blood sugar is a problem because it can cause serious damage to the body.
-Some of the most serious, long term problems are loss of vision, kidney problems, heart problems, and stroke.
+Some of the most serious, long term problems are loss of vision, kidney problems, heart problems, damage to circulation and stroke.
 This kind of damage happens slowly over many years and can be delayed or prevented if you take good care of your diabetes.

 There are also short-term problems that come from high blood sugar.